 The appropriate fields include e.g. telecommunications, computer science, automation or electrical engineering, or others similar to the aforementioned fields of study.

-The Bachelor’s degree must be completed and the degree certificate awarded by the deadline of accepting the study place (31 July 2014).
+The Bachelor’s degree must be completed and the degree certificate awarded by the deadline of accepting the study place (31 July 2015 at 16.00 GMT +2).
 The applicants who have not completed their degree by the application deadline must submit a transcript of records stating all the completed courses in their application.
 In addition, an explanation of the courses not yet included in the transcript (not yet completed) is required.

 The students who have not yet completed their Bachelor’s degree may be offered conditional admission to the programme.
 This means that the study right is given to the students only if the student graduates and receives his/her degree certificate by the deadline of accepting the opening.

 The applicants are required to have skills in the following areas when applying for admission to the programme: